cose-wg/CBOR-certificates/draft-mattsson-cose-cbor-cert-compress.md

 * keyUsage.
 The 'KeyUsage' BIT STRING is interpreted as an unsigned integer n in network byte order and encoded as a CBOR int.

-* extKeyUsage. extensionValue is encoded as an array of CBOR ints (see {{EKU}}) or CBOR OID tags {{I-D.ietf-cbor-tags-oid}} where each ints or OID tag encodes a key usage purpose.
+* extKeyUsage. extensionValue is encoded as an array of CBOR ints (see {{EKU}}) or CBOR OID tags {{I-D.ietf-cbor-tags-oid}} where each int or OID tag encodes a key usage purpose.
 If the array contains a single int, the array is omitted.

 ~~~~~~~~~~~
-   extensionValue = [ * int / OID ] / int
+   extensionValue = [ * int / oid ] / int
 ~~~~~~~~~~~

 * subjectAltName. extensionValue is encoded as an \[ * ( int, any ) \] array where each (int, any) pair encodes a general name (see {{SAN}}).
 If subjectAltName contains exactly one dNSName, the array and the int are omitted and extensionValue is the dNSName encoded as a CBOR text string.